-#1 The ratio of oats vs liquid needs to be well balanced:
+#1 The ratio of oats vs liquid needs to be balanced

-You want to reach the perfect soft but not too mushy pudding-like mixture.
-While the oatmeal is resting in the fridge, the oats will soak up the liquid to soften, which makes it more pleasant to eat.
+The goal is to reach a soft, but not too mushy pudding-like mixture.
+While the oatmeal is resting in the fridge, the oats will soak up the liquid and soften, which makes it more pleasant to eat.
 All this without any cooking time.

-Once the pudding is ready, verify to see if you need to adjust the texture by adding more almond milk (for thinner mixtures) or more oats or chia seeds (for thicker mixtures).
+Once the pudding is ready, check to see if you need to adjust the texture by adding more vegan milk (for thinner mixtures) or more oats (for thicker mixtures).
 Just be sure to let sit an extra 10 minutes afterwards.

 Also, lots of vegan overnight oatmeals will also include coconut or almond yogurt.
-If you choose to do so, add less non dairy milk to compensate for the added yogurt.
+If you choose to do so, add less of the plant-based milk to compensate for the added yogurt.

 - The easiest way to have your overnight oatmeal taste delicious is to add fresh fruits to it.
 It is also a great way to follow the seasons: cherries when summer starts, then berries and peaches mid-summer or apples and pears at the beginning of fall.
 Try adding oranges to your raw oatmeals in the middle of winter for a delicious zesty mixture.